adon-cloudcannon/landing-page-test/src/collections/posts/2022-11-03-editing-content-with-hugo-shortcodes-built-in-and-custom-shortcode-support.md

     autoplay: true
   - _bookshop_name: text
     content_markdown: >-
-      If you’re a developer working locally, or via CloudCannon’s Source Editor view, simply call the shortcode in your Markdown content as you normally would — `{{< shortcodename parameters >}}` — and CloudCannon will include it in your Hugo build.

-      Here’s an example of how the gist shortcode looks in an example Markdown
-      file:
     col: '1'
   - _bookshop_name: code-block
     source: example.md
     code_block: |
-      ## Heading text

-      Here's my Markdown content, with an example of the gist shortcode below.

-      {{< gist spf13 7896402 "img.html" >}}
     language: markdown
   - _bookshop_name: text
     content_markdown: >-
-      The above shortcode, `{{< gist spf13 7896402 "img.html" >}}`, will build
-      in your published page something similar to the below code block (depending on your stylesheets and surrounding markup):

     col: '1'
   - _bookshop_name: code-block
     source: img.html hosted with ❤ by GitHub